-"the 2006 Act" is the National Health Service Act 2006; "the 2012 Act" is the Health and Social Care Act 2012; "accounting officer" means the person who from time to time discharges the function specified in section 25(5) of Schedule 7 to the 2006 Act; "Annual Members' Meeting" is defined in paragraph 15 of this constitution; "area of the trust" means the areas specified in Annex A; "Board of Directors" means the Board of Directors as constituted in accordance with this constitution; "CCGs" means Clinical Commissioning Groups; "constitution" means this constitution and all annexes to it; "Council of Governors" means the Council of Governors as constituted in accordance with this constitution; "Director" means a member of the Board of Directors; "elected Governors" means those Governors elected by the public constituencies and the classes within the staff constituency; "financial year" means each successive period of twelve months beginning with 1 April; "Governor" means a member of the Council of Governors and either being a Public
+"the 2006 Act" is the National Health Service Act 2006; "the 2012 Act" is the Health and Social Care Act 2012; "Accounting Officer" means the person who from time to time discharges the function specified in section 25(5) of Schedule 7 to the 2006 Act; "Annual Members' Meeting" is defined in paragraph 15 of this constitution; "area of the Trust" means the areas specified in Annex A; "Board of Directors" means the Board of Directors as constituted in accordance with this constitution; "CCGs" means Clinical Commissioning Groups; "Chairman" means the individual appointed by the Council of Governors to provide leadership to and chair meetings of the Board of Directors and the Council of Governors; "Company Secretary" means the individual appointed to perform the duties of the Secretary to the Trust as defined in section 17 of this constitution; "constitution" means this constitution and all annexes to it; "Council of Governors" means the Council of Governors as constituted in accordance with this constitution; " Deputy Chairman of Lead Governor means the person appointed to preside over

-Governor, Staff Governor or Stakeholder Governor; "Licence" means the trust's licence granted by Monitor under the 2012 Act "Medical Practitioners' Staff Class" means the staff class of the staff staff constituency defined in paragraph 7.3.3 of this constitution; "NHS Improvement" (formally known as Monitor) is the body corporate known as Monitor, as provided by Section 61 of the 2012 Act; "Nursing and Midwifery Staff Class" means the staff class of the staff constituency defined in paragraph 7.3.2 of this constitution; "Other Clinical Staff Class" means the staff class of the staff constituency defined in paragraph 7.3.4 of this constitution; "Non-Clinical Staff Class" means the staff class of the staff constituency defined in paragraph 7.2.5 of this constitution; "Local Authority Governor" means a member of the Council of Governors appointed by one or more local authorities whose area includes the whole or part of the area of the trust; "member" means a member of the trust; "the trust" means Harrogate and District NHS Foundation Trust; "Public Governor" means a member of the Council of Governors elected by members of the public constituencies; "Secretary" means the secretary of the trust who could be known as the Company Secretary or any other person appointed to perform the duties of the Secretary; "Staff Governor" means a member of the Council of Governors elected by the members of the relevant class within the staff constituency;
+Governors "" meetings of the Council of Governors in the absence of the Chairman and Vice Chairman.
+"Director" means a member of the Board of Directors; "elected Governo brs" means those Governors elected by the public constituencies and the classes within the staff constituency; "financial year" means each successive period of twelve months beginning with 1 April; "Governor" means a member of the Council of Governors and either being a Public Governor, Staff Governor or Stakeholder Governor; "Licence" means the Trust's licence granted by Monitor under the 2012 Act; "Medical Practitic Staff Class" oners' means the staff class of the staff staff constituency defined in paragraph 7.3.3 of this constitution; "NHS Improveme (formally known a Monitor) • • "Nursing and Mic Staff Class" dwifery means the staff class of the staff constituency defined in paragraph 7.3.2 of this constitution; "Other Clinical St Class" taff means the staff class of the staff constituency defined in paragraph 7.3.4 of this constitution; "Non-Clinical Staff Class" means the staff class of the staff constituency defined in paragraph 7.2.5 of this constitution; "Local Authority Governor" means a member of the Council of Governors appointed by one or more local authorities whose area includes the whole or part of the area of the Trust; "member" means a member of the Trust; "the Trust" means Harrogate and District NHS Foundation Trust;

-"Stakeholder Governor" means those members of the Council of Governors appointed by the appointing organisations; "Vexatious Complainant" a definition can be found on the Trust website at http://www.hdft.nhs.uk/about- us/statutory-information/
+"Public Governor" means a member of the Council of Governors elected by members of the public constituencies; Trust "Senior Independent Director" means the individual appointed by the Board to act as the Senior Independent Director in accordance with section 16.5 of the constitution; "Staff Governor" means a member of the Council of Governors elected by the members of the relevant class within the staff constituency; "Stakeholder Governor" means those members of the Council of Governors appointed by the appointing organisations; "Vexatious Complainant" a definition can be found within the Trust's Making Experiences Count Policy; "Vice Chairman" means the individual appointed by the Council of Governors, to chair in the absence of the Chairman, meetings of the Board of Directors and the Council of Governors.